 - a slice or two of lime (it’s just pretty!)

-- the rest, fill with club soda (note: tonic is loaded with sugar)
+- the rest, fill with club soda (tonic is loaded with sugar)

 Enjoy!
 Marco calls this a “Peach Breeze” – ha!
-This drink is sweet without loads of sugar.
+This drink is sweet without added sugar.

-Order: “Gin Extra Dirty Martini” and you may as well bring me a cup of olives on the side.
-Extra dirty just means extra olive juice.
-Like I shared… I don’t like sweet, but I do like salty!
+…and you may as well bring me a cup of olives on the side.
+Extra dirty means extra olive juice.
+Like I shared… I don’t like sweet, but I do love salty!

 I also love any grapefruit beer, Blue Moon, and for Marco… occasionally a Coors Light. 😉